GTorlai/PastaQ.jl/README.md

 ## Code overview

 ### Quantum circuit simulator
-A quantum gate is described by a data structure `g = ("gateid",sites,params)` consisting of a `gateid` string identifying a particular gate, a set of `sites` identifying which qubits the gate acts on, and a set of gate parameters `params`.
+A quantum gate is described by a data structure `g = ("gatename",sites,params)` consisting of a `gatename` string identifying a particular gate, a set of `sites` identifying which qubits the gate acts on, and a set of gate parameters `params`.
 A comprehensive set of gates is provided, including Pauli matrices, phase and T gates, single-qubit rotations, controlled gates, and others.
 Additional user-specific gates can be added, if needed.

 ```julia
 using PastaQ